PerlFFI/FFI-Platypus/README.md

 ## System integrators

-If you are including Platypus in a larger system (for example a Linux distribution), and you already have libffi as part of your system, you may be interested in [Alt::Alien::FFI::System](https://metacpan.org/pod/Alt::Alien::FFI::System).
-This is an alternative to [Alien::FFI](https://metacpan.org/pod/Alien::FFI) that does not require [Alien::Base](https://metacpan.org/pod/Alien::Base).
-In fact it has zero non-Core dependencies, and doesn't even need to be installed.
-Simply include [Alt::Alien::FFI::System](https://metacpan.org/pod/Alt::Alien::FFI::System)'s `lib` directory in your `PERL5LIB` path when you build Platypus.
-For example:

-    % export PERL5LIB=/path/to/Alt-Alien-FFI-System/lib
-    % cpanm FFI::Platypus
+This distribution uses [Alien::FFI](https://metacpan.org/pod/Alien::FFI) in fallback mode, meaning if the system doesn't provide `pkg-config` and `libffi` it will attmpt to download `libffi` and build it from source.
+If you are including Platypus in a larger system (for example a Linux distribution) you only need to make sure to declare `pkg-config` or `pkgconf` and the development package for `libffi` as prereqs for this module.

 # SEE ALSO